 Marcia D. Childress

-- Associate Professor of Medical Education (Medical Humanities), University of Virginia
+- Professor Emerita of Medical Education (Medical Humanities), University of Virginia

-Her research interests include narrative medicine, reflective education and the moral formation of the physician, interprofessional learning, and uses of the arts and humanities in medical education and preparation for professional life.
-She has twice been a research fellow at the Centre for the Advanced Study of Bioethics, University of Münster, Germany.
-She writes on literature and the role of narrative and the arts in medicine, ethics, medical education and end-of-life care.
+Her scholarly interests have included narrative medicine, reflective education for professionals, the moral formation of the physician, interprofessional learning, and uses of the arts and humanities in preparation for professional practice.
+She writes and consults on the literary, dramatic and visual arts in medicine, ethics, medical education and end-of-life care.
+She has twice been a research fellow at the Centre for the Advanced Study of Bioethics at the University of Münster in Germany.
+She is a docent with UVA’s Fralin Museum of Art.

-A charter member of the medical school's Academy of Distinguished Educators, Childress received a Dean's Award for Excellence in Teaching and the David A. Harrison Distinguished Educator Award for lifetime achievement.
-She was elected to the national medical honor societies Alpha Omega Alpha and the Gold Humanism Honor Society and UVA’s Raven Society.
-Active in university service, she was chair of the Faculty Senate and chair of the President's Advisory Committee on Women's Concerns.
+Childress is charter member of the Medical School’s Academy of Excellence in Education and received a Dean’s Award for Excellence in Teaching and the David A. Harrison Distinguished Educator Award for lifetime achievement.
+She was elected to Phi Beta Kappa, the Raven Society at UVA, and the national medical honor societies Alpha Omega Alpha and the Gold Humanism Honor Society.
+She chaired the UVA Faculty Senate and the President’s Advisory Committee on Women’s Concerns.
 In 2009, she received UVA’s Elizabeth Zintl Leadership Award.

 - Ph.D.University of Virginia1996